plone/training/ttw/rapido.rst

 TAL templating is the templating format used in the core of Plone.
 If HTML templating is too limiting, Rapido allows you to use TAL instead.

-We just need to provide a file with the ``.pt`` extension instead of the HTML file.
+We just need to provide a file with the :file:`.pt` extension instead of the HTML file.

-The block elements are available in the ``elements`` object:
+The block elements are available in the :py:obj:`elements` object:

 .. code-block:: python